AM207/ac297r/content/pages/projects.md

 Vasily Strela

 Value of mortgage prepayment option (Cheng Su):

-1. Estimate empirically for a period of time (say the past 10 years) how much homeowners paid for the option cost in mortgages and how much they saved when prepay.
-(For this one I believe homeowners are better off because rate has been dropping for the past 10 years)
+* Q 1.
+Estimate empirically for a period of time (say the past 10 years) how much homeowners paid for the option cost in mortgages and how much they saved when prepay.
+(For this one I believe homeowners are better off because rate has been dropping for the past 10 years)Q
-2. Compare the current option cost being charged vs the historical mean.
+* Q 2.
+Compare the current option cost being charged vs the historical mean.
-3. Calculate how much more rate needs to drop for homeowners to break even given the option cost they are paying now.
+* Q 3.
+Calculate how much more mortgage rate needs to drop for homeowners to break even given the option cost they are paying now.

+Throughout this question we can look at 30Y fixed rate mortgages securitized by Freddie Mac since 2005 as sample data.

+MORE DETAILS:

+* Q 1.
+In US most mortgages come with an embedded option: borrowers can pay back their loans any time (called prepayment).
+It is nice to have such an option because borrowers may not know exactly how long they will keep the property.
+However, this option does not come free, and borrowers are paying a higher coupon rate for this option.
+So the first question is to come up a method to measure overall how much extra premium borrowers paid to have the prepay option and apply this measure to the empirical data.

+When borrowers pay back their mortgages before the maturity data, they might save some money if the mortgage rates they have are higher than the prevailing mortgage rate.
+So the second question is how to measure how much money borrowers saved, and then apply this measure to empirical data.
+Then we can compare whether borrowers paid more option premium or saved more from prepayment.

+* Q 2.
+What is the option premium borrowers are paying today?
+How does it compare historically?

+* Q 3.
+Given the option premium borrowers are paying now, in what interest rate (hence mortgage rate) scenarios borrowers recover the premium they pay for the option through prepayment.

 Bitcoin (Alfred Yuan):

 Bitcoin (BTC), as you may hear about, is a digital currency.
 Unlike traditional currency whose credit is backed by government’s privilege of taxing, BTC is backed by a cryptology math algorithm.
 This nature makes BTC born in debate.
 Supporters claim this peer-to-peer (P2P) mode saves people from inflation hazard of traditional currencies; meanwhile, others argue once this algorithm is cracked by any party, BTC will become of 0 value.
 However, after several years, BTC gradually became accepted by lots of mainstream stores / websites / companies as an alternative payment method.
 Born in digital era, BTC’s data are all available online easy to access.
 The project may include analysis in the following directions:
 1. Relationship between BTC and other global macro assets (including G10 currencies, Libor rates, oild prices and etc.)